 Just for the record, Kerala isn’t dry.
-Licensed restaurants (these tend to be the larger, more up-market restaurants and hotels) and “beer parlours” can serve alcoholic drinks openly in Kerala but many small eateries will serve beer disguised as coffee.
+Licensed restaurants (these tend to be the larger, more up-market restaurants and hotels) and “beer parlours” can serve alcoholic drinks openly in Kerala.
+Many small eateries will serve beer disguised as coffee.

-To find latest deals on accommodation in Kovalam and Poovar (a beach resort area to the south), check Agoda, our most trusted booking engine.
+To find latest deals on accommodation in Kovalam and Poovar (a beach resort area to the south), check Agoda.
+We trust Agoda for Asia in particular.
 Don’t forget they offer reward points, we’re finding those very useful.